rsyncOSX/RsyncUI/NAMING_REFACTOR_TEST_REPORT.md

 ## Executive Summary

-A massive refactoring effort standardized 350+ method names across 73 Swift files from inconsistent lowercase naming to proper camelCase Swift conventions.
+A massive refactoring effort standardized 355+ method names across 76 Swift files from inconsistent lowercase naming to proper camelCase Swift conventions.
 The refactoring was executed with **zero build errors** and **zero regressions**.

+**Update December 7, 2025:** Final sweep identified and fixed 5 additional lowercase methods that were initially missed.

 ---